Anchit1909/Spam-Classifier/README.md

 **Bayes’ Theorem:** Bayes’ Theorem finds the probability of an event occurring given the probability of another event that has already occurred.

-## Complete Visual Flow of the Program
+## Complete Visual Flow of the Application

 ![Program Flow](VisualFlow.png)